Stans (film)

-Stans is a 2025 American documentary film which explores the career of rapper Eminem through his superfans.
+Stans is a 2025 American documentary film that explores the career of rapper Eminem through his superfans.

 The film premiered at the SXSW London Screen Festival on June 2, 2025.
 It had a limited run at AMC Theatres in the United States from August 7 to August 10.
 Outside of the US, Trafalgar Releasing will release the film at more than 1,600 theaters.

-The film was accompanied by a soundtrack, Stans: The Official Soundtrack, which features tracks that inspired the film as well as previously unreleased music.
+The film was accompanied by a soundtrack, Stans (The Official Soundtrack), which features tracks that inspired the film as well as previously unreleased music.